top of page

 This model is widely used by Native American lands, Appalachian family trusts, and Christian retreats.

-💲 COSTS, LEASE TERMS & MEMBERSHIP OPTIONS
+💲 COSTS & LEASE TERMS

 How much does it cost to get a homestead?